How To Stop Itching After Shaving Complete Guide Reviewed

 Shaving is an essential task for many men.
 This is especially true if you work in a company or industry that requires a clean cut look.
 It is true that there are a number of great shaving products on the market and the whole industry has really come a long way.

 And, one of these most common unwanted side effects is itching.
 And, this is not to even mention the red bumps and inflammation that pops up near the pores.
-So, why do these conditions occurs and is there any way to prevent them?
+So, why do these conditions occur and is there any way to prevent them?
 That is exactly what you are going to learn below.

 Why Does The Skin Itch After Shaving?

-What most people don’t realize is that when your shave, you are not really removing the whole hair follicle.
+What most people don’t realize is that when you shave, you are not really removing the whole hair follicle.
 Instead, you are just cutting it off at its growing point.
 Of course, as the natural hair growth dictates, your follicles will continue to grow.

 When this takes place it takes place with the follicle located under the skin.
 Unfortunately, shaving can sometimes irritate these follicles and this irritation is what produces that itching sensation.